 - Nivea – Nivea had just released a new spray for men called “Aqua Cool” which they decided to promote through a text to win campaign aimed at movie-going audience.
 By distributing free product samples in over 100 cinemas, people learned of this contest and started participating by sending the keyword “AQUACOOL” to a special short code for a chance to win a 7-day skiing trip.

 - Sony – Sony created a campaign in which people were urged to text the codes they found on Sony CD packs to their short code for a chance to win various prizes.
-The campaign got 10% redemption rate as a result and enhanced customer engagement significantly.
+The campaign got a 10% redemption rate as a result and enhanced customer engagement significantly.

 Text to Win Sweepstakes